The Thomas-Reiche-Kuhn sum rule as a consequence of a non-singular optical susceptibility in semiconductors: The TRK sum rule for the linear optical susceptibility.

 \section{The TRK sum rule for the linear optical susceptibility.}

-In semiconductor materials, it can be shown that after a direct calculation of the linear optical susceptibility by using time-dependent perturbation theory, $\chil$ exhibits a divergence at very low frequencies, which is in contradiction with the fact that insulating materials have a finite static ({\it i.e.}, $\w\rightarrow 0$) susceptibility.
-Fortunately, this divergence is artificial: it can be shown that by a suitable manipulation all the divergences are removed, leaving an expression that is finite a $\w=0$.
-It is less widely known, however, that this same procedure lead naturally to the Thomas-Reiche-Kuhn sum rule, as we shown in the following.
+In semiconductor materials, it can be shown~\cite{Cabellos2009} that after a direct calculation of the linear optical susceptibility tensor $\chil$---by using time-dependent perturbation theory on the density matrix---it exhibits a divergence at zero frequency, which is in contradiction with the fact that insulating materials have a finite static ({\it i.e.}, $\w\rightarrow 0$) susceptibility.
+However, in semiconductors this divergence is artificial: it can be shown (see next subsection) that by a suitable manipulation this singularity can be removed, leaving an expression that is regular at $\w=0$.
+It is less widely known, however, that this same procedure naturally leads to the Thomas-Reiche-Kuhn sum rule, as we show in what follows.